Gi5lund/Gi5lund/README.md

 - 👋 Hi, I’m @Gi5lund
-- 🌱 I’m currently learning Java, javascript (fullstack)
+- 🌱 I’m currently learning Java, javascript.
+Studying in AP Computer Science in Copenhagen.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: mortengislund@gmail.com